CrossFit CEO and CrossFit community rift is reflective of larger split in these United States

 The government-mandated lockdowns across the United States in the wake of COVID-19 wreaked a swath of destruction across the fitness industry that is probably hard to fully appreciate if you’re not in that industry.
-Running a CrossFit gym – a gym of any kind, or a martial arts school, or gymnastics school, as well – those are already tough margins.
+Running a CrossFit gym – a gym of any kind, or a martial arts school, or gymnastics school – those are already tough margins.
 Every gym owner got hit hard.
 The lucky ones might have gotten some forbearance from their commercial landlord, but the unlucky ones might have found a landlord looking for an excuse to terminate a lease.
 Some states have begun to open back up and some of the gyms are coming back, but many will not.

 George Floyd’s death was yet another terrible incident between law enforcement and the citizenry.
-Many of us, Glassman included, have long advocated for ending the War on Drugs, asset forfeiture, and for having courts reconsider the judicially created doctrine of qualified immunity for police – all of these things fall disproportionately on minority communities, particularly in big cities.
+Many of us, Glassman included, have long advocated for ending the War on Drugs, asset forfeiture, and for having courts reconsider the judicially created doctrine of qualified immunity for police – all of the externalities of these government policies fall disproportionately on minority communities, particularly in big cities.
 No knock warrants are another bad idea, and the relationship between police unions and politicians, as well as having DAs in the same town investigating and prosecuting the cops of the department that gathers the DA’s evidence: all are a recipe for bad outcomes.
 And yes, there are undoubtedly racists sprinkled in among some forces.

 But who bears responsibility for this mess?
 Why is Greg Glassman, or Elon Musk, or any business owner anywhere on the hook for any of this?
-Where are the people who have actually been running the police, the alderman, political leaders…? you know, the people actually getting paid by tax dollars to deal with these issues??
+Where are the people who have actually been running the police – the alderman, political leaders…? you know, the people actually getting paid by our tax dollars to deal with these issues??
 In Derrick Chauvin’s case, who was the AG of the state when multiple excessive force complaints were filed against Chauvin?
 Oh, Democratic Presidential candidate Amy Klobuchar of Minnesota.
 How… strange.
 How was Kamala Harris’s record as a prosector and AG of California?
 Where was the “systemic racism” then… or did “systemic racism” just arrive on our shores last week, like the COVID?
 Who sponsored the 1994 crime bill that was directly responsible for so much of the disparate impact that policing had on blacks in inner cities in the decades that followed?
-It wasn’t Greg Glassman; for the record, it was Joe “If you don’t vote for me, you ain’t black!”
+It wasn’t Greg Glassman.
+For the record, it was Joe “If you don’t vote for me, you ain’t black!”
 Biden.

 Greg and I are both old enough to have clear memories of “systemic racism” in the U.S. from the late 60s and 70s.
 Back then protestors screamed that what was needed for “systemic racism” was more black officers and leaders.
 Changes to the “force composition” in the 70’s and 80s was touted as the answer to that version of “systemic racism.”
 Baltimore – and a ton of other Democratically controlled metropolises – New York, Chicago, Detroit, all said that more people of color in leadership and on The Force would help solve their “systemic racism” problem.
-Those cities have now been controlled by one political party for decades – one, with an absolute hammer-lock on jobs, leadership, budgeting, you name it.
+Those cities have now been controlled by one political party for decades – one party – with an absolute hammer-lock on jobs, leadership, budgeting, you name it.
 So, how has that worked out?
 Shaun King recently dared to tweet this unspeakable truth, and about how blacks should be careful in how they vote in the upcoming election.
 Which brings us back to a question of responsibility: why is any of this Greg Glassman’s fault?
-He wasn’t running the police departments in the past decades: Bill de Blasio was when Eric Garner was suffocated over the possibility he was selling “loosies” – single cigarettes – because NYC’s cigarette taxes are so high they’ve created a black market for poor people who can only afford single cigarettes.
+Greg wasn’t running the police departments in the past decades – Bill de Blasio was when Eric Garner was suffocated over the possibility he was selling “loosies” – single cigarettes – because NYC’s cigarette taxes are so high they’ve created a black market for poor people who can only afford to buy individual cigarettes.

 * * * * * * * * * *

 …What they are not, however, nor should they ever be, is a place for politics.
-I don’t want politics in my gym in the same way I don’t want it at my jiu jitsu school, or my kids’ gymnastics classes, piano lessons, or my ice hockey league.
+I don’t want politics in my gym in the same way I don’t want politics at my jiu jitsu school, or my kids’ gymnastics classes, or piano lessons, or my ice hockey league.
 It has no place in any of those settings; it is in the completely wrong magisterium and milieu.
-What’s befallen some CrossFit Affiliate owners is a sense that their business is now a place, and platform, for political advocacy.
+What’s befallen some CrossFit Affiliate owners is a sense that their business is now a place, and platform, for their political advocacy.
 They’ve truly made politics personal – and the mob is cheering it on at full volume.
-Maybe you can have a sufficiently large community of like-minded political devotees to have a successful gym, but it sure doesn’t sound like a lot of fun.
-Not to me, anyway.
+Maybe you can have a sufficiently large community of like-minded political devotees to have a successful gym, but it sure doesn’t sound like a lot of fun… Not to me, anyway.

 Maybe he’ll lose a sizable portion of Affiliates.
 He’s got 7500 in the US.
 If it settles out at… I don’t know… 6,000, or even 5,000, would it be the end of all things CrossFit?
 No. I was there when it was smaller than that; we all still made a living and had fun – a LOT of fun, in fact.
 Maybe even moreso than later on, when it got bigger; or now, when public shaming for not reciting the proper Progressive dogma became the order of the day.

-In my opinion, a little less public attention on politics, and a little more focus on making people fit would be just the antidote for… you know… a fitness company, and its community of (supposedly) like-minded, small gym owners.
+In my opinion, a little less public attention on politics, and a little more focus on making people fit would be just the antidote for… you know… a fitness company, and its Community of (supposedly) like-minded, small gym owners.
 It always has been in the past.

 I can’t predict the future, but I will make one Mark Messier-like guarantee: exactly zero problems we confront in our society will be solved on or by social media.